shufflrr/userguide/src/presentations-present-live.md

 ## Why use PresentLive™?

-* Present to anyone anytime - better than Zoom.
-* Everyone can see the presenter and the presentation
-* Sessions are automatically recorded.
-* Plus, you will have reporting data on:
-	* who was in attendance when
-	* what slides they saw
-	* what their comments were
+Use PresentLive™ when you want to present Shufflrr slides directly from Shufflrr.
+You can also present through a broadcast app such as Zoom, Microsoft Teams, or WebEx by playing the slide or file in Shufflrr and sharing your screen.

 ## Steps

 * To present a deck, first click the "play" button.
     * You can find this in the top right of the main area of the presentations screen.
-    * Or, you can click the down arrow next to the filename in the left navigation
+    * Or, you can click the three dots next to the filename in the left navigation.
+* To broadcast through Zoom, Microsoft Teams, WebEx, or another app, connect to that app, choose Share Screen, and show the Shufflrr slide or file in Play or full-screen mode.
-* Then click the "PresentLive™" button that appears at the bottom of the screen.
+* To use PresentLive™, click the "PresentLive™" button that appears at the bottom of the screen.

 ![Starting a PresentLive session](img/presentations-presentlive-start.png)